Etemaad Daily

-Etemaad Daily is an Urdu newspaper based in Hyderabad, India.
+Etemaad Daily is an Urdu newspaper based in Hyderabad, Telangana, India.
 It was established in the year 2002 and is owned by a local political party All India Majlis-e-Ittehadul Muslimeen.
 Its editor is Burhanuddin Owaisi, son of Sultan Salahuddin Owaisi who was the president of All India Majlis-e-Ittehadul Muslimeen.
-Etemaad Daily is located in the Darrussalam area of Hyderabad.
+Etemaad Daily is located in the Darussalam, Gosha mahal area of Hyderabad.
 It is the largest selling Urdu newspaper in Hyderabad and local Cities.